Across Southern Africa, communally governed rangelands support wildlife, vast informal economies and millions of people.

 Much of the evidence about NbS comes from very different settings in the Global North.
 This leads to assumptions and practices that do not take account of the histories of Southern African rangelands, and their changing social, ecological and political contexts.

-Beginning in 2024, REPAiR is a research project that critically explores whether and how equitable, contextual, community-led approaches to NbS can support adaptability and resilience in Southern Africa’s rangelands.
+REPAiR critically explores whether and how equitable, contextual, community-led approaches to NbS can support adaptability and resilience in Southern Africa’s rangelands.

 Latest posts